BlendedSiteGenerator/Blended/README.md

 * content_page.html (Not required but the site looks better)
 * nav(1-6).html (You can have up to 6 different nav templates.
 For example, `nav2.html`)

+In these files you place the markup for each section to be generated.

 When working with pages, you can optionally specifiy which template you want (other than `content_page.html`) by adding the name of the template file without the extension to the first line of the page, and then at least five `-`s to the second line.
 For example, if I wanted to use a template called `blog_page.html` for a certain page, I would put

 ```